AnavSood/Relational-Trees/README.md

 # Results

 We provide two main results n the notes found [here](https://github.com/AnavSood/Relational-Trees/blob/master/Notes%20on%20Counting%20and%20Classification%20of%20Relational%20Trees.pdf).
 First, we count the number of equivalence classes that are induced on binary strings of length n by a relation r.
-Second, we are able to come up with a complete classification theorem for relational binary trees up to isomoprhism.
+Second, we are able to come up with a complete classification theorem for relational trees.
 See the notes for definitions.

 # Acknowledgements